-AWARNING: To reduce the risk of serious personal injury, turn tool off and remove the battery pack before making any adjustments or removing/installing attachments or accessories.
+AWARNING: To reduce the risk of serious personal injury, place the forward/reverse button in the lock-off position or turn tool off and disconnect battery pack before making any adjustments or removing/installing attachments or accessories.
 An accidental start-up can cause injury.

-Installing and Removing the Battery Pack
+Installing and Removing the Battery Pack (Fig. 9)

-(Fig. 7) NOTE: For best results. make sure your battery pack is fully charged.

-To install the battery pack (K) into the tool handle. align the battery pack with the rails inside the tool's handle and slide it into the handle until the battery pack is firmly seated in the tool and ensure that it does not disengage.
+NOTE: For best results, make sure your battery pack is fully charged.
+To install the battery pack (H) into the tool handle, align the battery pack with the rails inside the tool's handle and slide it into the handle until the battery pack is firmly seated in the tool and ensure that it does not disengage.

-To remove the battery pack from the tool, press the release button (J) and firmly pull the battery pack out of the tool handle.
+To remove the battery pack from the tool, press the release button (I) and firmly pull the battery pack out of the tool handle.
 Insert it into the charger as described in the charger section of this manual.